2022IsHere/HomeAutomationUI/README.md

 - **Room-Specific Data**: Ambient temperature and humidity levels for each room.

 ### Security Board
+- **Emergency Message Portal**: Send message of any emergency at once to everyone belonging to the household.
 - **Alarm Management**: Enable or disable alarms or notifications for risk detection and anomaly alerts.
 - **Detailed Security Information**: Provides insights into security units and potential issues.